Step 4.3

 People with higher incomes may be asked to make a contribution to their Home Care Package via an income-tested fee.
 This is on top of the basic fee and depends on your assessable income.

-The department of Human Services will assess if you need to pay this fee and how much.
+The Services Australia will assess if you need to pay this fee and how much.
 A full-time pensioner cannot be asked to pay.
 Nor can you be asked to pay if your income is below the maximum income level of a full pensioner.

-The Department of Human Services works out the income-tested care fee based on an assessment of your financial situation.
+The Services Australia works out the income-tested care fee based on an assessment of your financial situation.
 If you are a member of a couple, half of your combined income is considered in determining your income-tested care fee, regardless of which partner earns the income.
 The assessment does not include the value of your home or any other assets.

-You can only be asked to pay an income-tested care fee if you have a yearly income above approximately $30,000 a year.
+You can only be asked to pay an income-tested care fee if you have a yearly income above $33,735.00.

 Package Level